 An added benefit of this process is Holtec’s real-time cloud-based communication network.
 Geographically separated team members can share real-time project developments, lessons learned and process improvements across multiple sites as they are discovered.

 Integrated Fleetwide Procurement

 The HFMM enables a fleetwide procurement strategy that is new to the decommissioning market.
-During decommissioning, there are work scopes and services that can be contracted through professional companies.
-Holtec, along with input from its jointly owned company Comprehensive Decommissioning International, took a critical look at past large projects and manufacturing lessons learned to further dissect discrete work scopes that could be contracted through industry experts.
-This exercise uncovered a two major benefits:
+During decommissioning, there are work scopes and services that can be contracted through companies specializing in certain areas.
+Holtec, along with input from its jointly owned company, Comprehensive Decommissioning International, took a critical look at past large projects and manufacturing lessons learned to further dissect the discrete work scopes that could be supported and contracted through industry experts.
+This identified two major benefits:

-- A greater assurance that readily available experts could fill project needs quickly, thus deepening the pool of resource required to meet commitments.
+- A greater assurance that readily available experts could fill project needs quickly, thus deepening the pool of resources required to meet commitments.

 - The ability to leverage an economy of scale that incentivizes competitive pricing for services, and bulk pricing for commodities.

 Comprehensive Decommissioning International (CDI) is the decommissioning general contractor for HDI’s plants.
 CDI is jointly owned by Holtec International and SNC-Lavalin of Canada.
 CDI is operationally managed by a board of directors, with its US headquarters co-located with HDI in Camden, New Jersey.